ghdl/ghdl/doc/contribute.rst

 Contributing
 ############

+As in many other free and open source projects, there are many areas requiring different skills where contributions to GHDL are welcome.
 The first step might be to use GHDL and explore its possibilities in your own project.
-If you are new to VHDL, see the :ref:`USING:QuickStart` for an introduction.
+If you are new to VHDL, see the :ref:`USING:QuickStart:Simulation` for an introduction.
 Furthermore, we encourage you to read :ref:`USING:Invoking`, where the most commonly used options are explained.
 You can also check the complete :ref:`REF:Command`.

 If you are more familiar with GHDL, you might start asking yourself how it works internally.
 If so, you might find :ref:`Implementation of VHDL <REF:ImplVHDL>` and :ref:`Implementation of VITAL <REF:ImplVITAL>` interesting.